CaTS-Bench: Can Language Models Describe Time Series?: Experiments

 To ensure fair comparison across the domains, we report macro-averaged scores for each metric, mitigating sample size imbalances, as some domains contain more data, and preventing any domain from disproportionately influencing the results.
-We benchmark leading VLMs on TSC using the semi-synthetic and human-revisited captions separately as ground truth.
-Selected results are shown in Tables~\ref{tab:metricwise-eval} and~\ref{tab:metricwise-stats}, with complete results in the Appendix~\ref{full tsc results}.